aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-data-label/_index.md

 ```

 ## **Set Percentage Sign with Chart Data Labels**
-This Java code shows you to set the percentage sign for a chart data label:
+This Javascript code shows you to set the percentage sign for a chart data label:

 ```javascript
     // Creates an instance of the Presentation class